 - Properly wrap raw chicken and parts including thawed meat to prevent drip contamination.

-- Store raw chicken and parts beneath ready-to-eat food in the refrigerator.
+- Store raw chicken and parts below ready-to-eat food in the refrigerator.

 - Ensure any frozen chicken and parts are thoroughly defrosted before cooking.